Bigbrotr/nostr-tools/tests/README.md

 ### Test Timeouts
 - Use `@pytest.mark.timeout(seconds)` for long-running tests
-- Increase timeout in pytest.ini if needed
+- Increase timeout in pyproject.toml if needed

 ## Maintenance